anudishu/RAG-Terraform-Vertex/README.md

 * A Google Cloud project with billing enabled
 * IAM role: Project Owner or Editor
 * Basic knowledge of Google Cloud services and Terraform
+* BAsic Knowledge of Generative AI, LLM and Embedding

 ## ⚙️ Deployment Steps